Sea Do’s and Sea Don’ts

 Use common sense

 Another pretty obvious tip.
 Know what you can do and know what you can’t do in terms of skill level.
 Don’t try any hairpin turns if you have never learned how to.
-Don’t try any weird riding style if you never been instructed that way.
+Don’t try any weird riding style if you have never been instructed that way.

 Don’t start your watercraft in less than waist-deep water.